kitian616/jekyll-TeXt-theme/README-en.md

 [Demo](https://tianqi.name/jekyll-TeXt-theme/) | [English (Beta)](https://github.com/kitian616/jekyll-TeXt-theme/blob/master/README-en.md)

 TeXt is a succinct theme for blogging.
-Similar to iOS 11 style, it has large and prominent titles and round buttons & cards.
+Similar to iOS 11 style, it has large and prominent titles, round buttons and cards.

 ## Features